AlexanderMakarov/language_trainer_by_songs/README.md

 # language_trainer_by_songs
-Language (english) trainer by songs (listen and write words).
+Language (English) trainer by songs (listen song and write words with tips and limited attempts).
+See promo video (Russian) at https://vk.com/wall99277406_1166

 It is MVP.
-Following development (UI + improvements) moved to private repository.
+Following development (Web UI + improvements) moved to private repository.